metadata toggle

 Adverse reactions

-Pyrantel embonate is safe for horses and ponies of all ages, including foals over 4 weeks old, pregnant mares and stallions.
-Impaction of the small intestine may occur in foals infected with high numbers of Parascaris equorum.
-Symptoms (colic) may be seen as soon as 30 minutes after treatment.
+Pyrantel embonate is safe for horses and ponies of all ages, including sucklings, pregnant mares and studs.
+Impaction of the small intestine may occur in foals, infected with high numbers of Parascaris equorum.
+Symptoms (colic) may be seen as soon as 30 minutes after treatment

 Use during pregnancy, lactation or lay

-Embotape is safe to give to pregnant and lactating mares provided the recommendations are followed.
+The product is safe to give to pregnant and lactating mares provided recommendations on current best practice for parasite control are followed.

 Interactions